scr1ttyy/scr1ttyy.github.io/Writeups/TryHackMe/SimpleCTF/SimpleCTF.md

   * Changes made:
     * `print {STATEMENT}` to `print({STATEMENT})`
     * `TIME` variable set to `2` instead of `1`.
-  * References for the `TIME` variable change: [Github Gist](https://gist.github.com/pdelteil/6ebac2290a6fb33eea1af194485a22b1)
+  * References for the `TIME` variable value change: [Github Gist](https://gist.github.com/pdelteil/6ebac2290a6fb33eea1af194485a22b1)

 * Let's now try to exploit the `CMS` using our modified exploit script.